pmean/build-website/text/01/random42.md

 This approach has intuitive appeal.
 Sorting on a set of random numbers produces a random ordering.

-Let\'s look at a simple example.
+Let's look at a simple example.
 Suppose we want to allocate three treatments (T1, T2, and T3) randomly to a total of twelve subjects.

 First, arrange your treatments in a systematic order.
 This is what your